-We may use your health information, and share it with others, in order to treat you in an emergency or to meet important public needs.
-We will not be required to obtain your general written consent before using or disclosing your information for these reasons.
-We will, however, obtain your written authorization for, or provide you with an opportunity to object to, the use and disclosure of your health information in these situations when state law specifically requires that we do so.
+The following are other circumstances where we may use your health information or share it with others to meet important public needs.
+We will not be required to obtain your authorization before using or disclosing your information for these reasons.
+However, if state law specifically requires that we obtain your written authorization for, or provide you with an opportunity to object to the use and disclosure of your health information in these situations, we will do so.

 We may use or disclose your health information if we are required by law to do so.
 We also will notify you of these uses and disclosures if notice is required by law.